arXiv/accessibility2024/source/presenters.md

 Associate Professor, Department of Science and Mathematics and National Technical Institute for the Deaf, Rochester Institute of Technology.

 Bonnie is passionate about promoting undergraduate research in mathematics as well as STEM in general, particularly among deaf and hard-of-hearing students.
 She is a mathematician by training, specializing in graph theory and combinatorial matrix theory.
+[Bonnie's RIT Profile](https://www.rit.edu/directory/bcjntm-bonnie-jacob){target="_blank"}

 ---